Alabama CPA Exam Requirements

 Appointments are first-come, first-served.
 It’s advisable to schedule early to secure your preferred exam date, time, and location.

-Preparing for the CPA Exam
+Preparing for the Alabama CPA Exam

 The CPA exam is rigorous, with an average pass rate around 50%.
 Because of its difficulty, many candidates invest in CPA review courses to help meet education requirements and improve their chances of passing the CPA exam.
 These resources offer structured content review, practice questions, and mock exams covering all four sections of the exam content.

-Maintaining an Alabama CPA License
+Alabama CPA License Requirements

 To keep your Alabama CPA license active and in good standing, you must meet the continuing education requirements set by the Alabama State Board.
 This includes:

-- 40 CPE hours every two years
+- 40 hours of Continuing Professional Education (CPE) every two years

 Failure to meet CPE requirements may result in disciplinary action or license suspension.
 You must also renew your license periodically with the Alabama Board of Accountancy.